Link is President

 Thus, start with the audiences first.
 Consider who is able to link and share, then start creating content when it’s necessary.

-Next time when you say “God bless America” while celebrating independence, do not say “content is king”
+Next time when you say “God bless America” while celebrating independence, do not say “content is king” the next day!

-the next day because you are actually saying “God save the Queen” at the same time.
+You are actually saying “God save the Queen” at the same time.
 In case you really need a saying simplifying the whole mechanism of the Web, say

 - “link is president”